-(Hebrews 12:8) If you are left without discipline, in which all have participated, then you are illegitimate children and not sons.
+(Hebrews 12:8) But if ye be without chastisement, whereof all are partakers, then are ye bastards, and not sons.

 God the Father disciplines His children.
 God does not discipline those who are not His children.
 Paul wrote that God gives unbelievers over to suffer the consequences of their choices rather than discipline them (see Romans chapter 1).
 If we are truly God's children, we need to be willing to submit to the discipline of God, which is always for our good and the good of others, who may be protected from our continuing to sin or learn from our example as God disciplines us.
 We become a child of God through faith in Jesus Christ and God our Father, but sometimes we do not learn early in our faith that God will use discipline and strength training to perfect our faith and obedience.